 With Migrate, though, this process is far simplified.
 Since the source server is constantly replicating the data to the target server, the target server will usually be only seconds behind the source, if even that.
 When you get the last user out of the source server and shut down, the final bytes that were changed are transferred to the target server immediately.
 Because there is no "final copy", the data is immediately ready to go on the target server, and you can immediately start up the new environment for post cut-over testing, saving hours of your Saturday night.
 Environmental changes such as server name and IP address are handled automatically by Migrate.
 If you figured out what needed to be changed for the new environment and added scripts to Migrate, then it can even make most of the application-level configuration changes, too!
 Total downtime?
 Less than 10 minutes,and you get to go home to your family!

 Once you try Carbonite Migrate, you'll never want to do a migration the old-fashioned way again.
 The current version of Migrate (v8.2) requires Windows Server 2008 R2 or newer.
 However, if you have an older operating system like Windows Server 2003 or 2008, we can still get you the older Migrate/Move release (v7.1).
 Migrate and Move licenses are node-locked to a single server, so if you are migrating 10 servers, you'll need 10 licenses.
-Each license is valid for a migration period of 60 days (for Migrate Standard) or 30 days (for Migrate Basic).
+Licenses are valid for a migration period of 60 days (for Migrate Standard) or 30 days (for Migrate Basic).
 If your migration is taking longer, then you can purchase a second license and add that to the server and continue your migration job -- no reinstallation needed.

 Do you have additional questions or want to see a demonstration?
 Your best bet is to contact Goldstar Software directly, and we can discuss your specific needs and make your next migration as stress-free as possible.

 Do you already know what you need and just want to buy Carbonite Migrate now?
 You can get it on-line right now from our web storefront!